booee/intrvl/README.md

 #### intrvl.start(toExecute, intervalMillis, timeoutMillis, maxExecutionCount)
 * `toExecute` Function.
 Executes at every interval
 * `intervalMillis` Number.
 How many milliseconds between execution
 * `timeoutMillis` Number.
-How long to allow the interval to run.
+How long to allow the interval to run before stopping.
 Left `undefined`, the interval will run without a timeout
 * `maxExecutionCount` Number.
-How many times to execute the interval.
+How many times to execute the interval before stopping.
 Left `undefined`, the interval will run without a max

 Returns a new `Intrvl` class instance (running by default)